peterbarnes/gameroom_app/README.md

 # Gameroom for President
-This is the official gameroom website
+This is the official Gameroom website.